GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-expr.rst

 With this, we've covered all of the essential types of values and control-flow structures.
-There are a few others for more specialized use-cases; you can check out the :ref:`control structures` section of the main user guide.
+There are a few others for more specialized use-cases; you can check out the :ref:`control structures` section of the main user guide for details on how to use these features.